 We run a number of radiology services from Lymington New Forest Hospital.
-These include x-rays, MRI scans and CT scans.
-Romsey Hospital also has a x-ray service which is accessed via a referral from your GP or healthcare professional.
+These include X-rays, MRI scans and CT scans.
+Romsey and Hythe Hospitals also have an X-ray and Ultrasound service which is accessed via a referral from your GP or healthcare professional.

 X-rays - these can be used to diagnose a range of health problems and conditions.
 They are an effective way of detecting bone problems such as a fracture.
 They can also be used to check for problems with soft tissues such as in the lungs.

 X-rays are usually carried out by a radiographer (someone who specialises in using imaging technology).
 It’s a painless test and your body will only be exposed to X-Rays for a fraction of a second.You need to stay still during an X-Ray, as otherwise the image can become blurred.
 Your radiographer may need to take multiple images, from different angles.

 Magnetic resonance imaging (MRI) is a type of scan that uses magnetic fields and radio waves to produce detailed images of the tissues, organs and other structures inside your body.
 An MRI scan can be used to examine almost any part of the body.
 The results of an MRI scan can be used to help diagnose conditions, plan treatments and assess how effective previous treatment has been.